Reezonate/EasyOffset/README.md

 - `Saber Rotation` - saber rotation euler angles
 - `ZOffset` - saber position offset along its axis

-Config values are different from the base game settings, SaberTailor, etc. Use the [Config Migration](#config-migration) to plug these values in
+Config values are different from the base game settings, SaberTailor, etc.
+Use the [Config Migration](#config-migration) settings to plug these values in

 ### First steps:
 - Select your controller model in the `Controller Type` list